imec-int/ldes-registry/about.md

 # About

-Endpoints are checked by sending a HEAD request to the server and expecting a successfull request (200).
+Endpoints are checked by sending a GET request to the server and expecting a successfull request (200).
 If the request fails, the endpoint is marked as "offline".

 ## Add a new endpoint